-In 2018, our 90th Anniversary year, the many organizations and individuals from around the world recognized below generously supported the Free the Annals initiative.
+As part of our 90th Anniversary year in 2018, the many organisations and individuals from around the world recognised below generously supported the Free the Annals initiative.
 The goal is to make Annals of the ICRP free to access with a 2-year delay.
-The fundraising target to realize this goal is €500,000.
+The fundraising target to realise this goal is €500,000.

 Entering 2019, approximately €430,000 has been pledged.
 With just a bit more support, you too can be part of achieving the goal for the benefit of professionals and the interested public world-wide.
 Everyone, everywhere, will have free access to all but the most recent two years of Annals of the ICRP indefinitely.
 What does this mean?
 Approximately two years after each issue is released it will be downloadable for free.
 Those who need access to the very latest can maintain a subscription or buy individual issues.